catrinehom/ContigExtractor/README.md

 # ContigExtractor

-ContigExtractor is a pipeline to find read ID's from Nanopore MinION sequencing matching input references.
+ContigExtractor is a pipeline to find read ID's from contigs from Nanopore MinION sequencing matching input references.

 ## Requirements